Delhi Salted Lassi

 3. 3

-Add kala namak, roasted jeera powder, and plain salt to the mixture.
-Blend well so the spices are evenly distributed.
+Add kala namak, common salt, and roasted jeera powder to the mixture.
+Stir well to combine.

 1 minute